 When discussing data files, the term "record" will be resurrected and used to denote a single line of text in the file, that is, the characters between newline or end-of-record characters.
 A "point" is the datum extracted from a single record.
-A "datablock" is a set of points from consecutive records, delimited by blank records.
-A line, when referred to in the context of a data file, is a subset of a datablock.
-Note that the term "datablock" may also be used when referring to a named inline data block (see datablocks (p.
-87)).
+A "block" of data is a set of consecutive records delimited by blank records.
+A line, when referred to in the context of a data file, is a subset of a block.
+Note that the term "data block" may also be used to refer to a named block inline data (see datablocks (p.
+38)).